gntlmnoffice/archlinux-guide/settings.md

   path.
 The folder `id` can be found at the end of the url of the folder.
 - Add `rclone mount remote:path/to/files /path/to/local/mount &` to `~/.xinitrc`.
 More info on the `rclone mount` command can be found [here](https://rclone.org/commands/rclone_mount/).
 > **Note:**: More info on `rclone` can be found on the [rclone docs](https://rclone.org/docs/)

+## Install list of words for spell checker
+- Install `words` from the official repo.
+  This adds some files to the folder `/usr/share/dict/`, each file contains a list of words in a given language.
+  For words in english, use `/usr/share/dict/words`.

 ## Customize GRUB
 - Install `grub-customizer` and run it with `sudo` to customize grub